Jemoka/blag/content/posts/KBhresearch_index.md

 <h1 style="display:inline-block"> 👋 Howdy, I'm Houjun Liu! </h1>

-I'm a first-year undergraduate student in the Computer Science Department at [Stanford University](https://www.stanford.edu/), advised by Prof. [Mykel Kochenderfer](https://mykel.kochenderfer.com/).
-I'm broadly interested in ****Natural Language Processing**** and ****Speech Language Sample Analysis****; recently, I've been digging into 1) building better tools for language and speech processing make state-of-the-art classic NLP tasks accessible and useful 2) designing improved algorithmic approaches to large language model training + decoding to improve multi-hop decisions and conversation tracking and 3) exploring the applications of these models on various applied domains such as dementia and emergency medicine.
+I'm a second-year undergraduate student in the Computer Science Department at [Stanford University](https://www.stanford.edu/), gracious to be advised by Prof. [Mykel Kochenderfer](https://mykel.kochenderfer.com/).
+In the course of my research, I have also had the fortunate opportunity to work under Prof. Chris Manning with Stanford NLP, CMU [TalkBank](https://talkbank.org/) under Prof. Brian MacWhinney, and Prof. Xin Liu at UC Davis Engineering.
+I am affiliated with the [Stanford NLP Group](https://nlp.stanford.edu/) and [Stanford Intelligent Systems Lab](https://sisl.stanford.edu/).

 Welcome to my academic homepage!
 This is my little homestead on the internet about my academic interests.
 Check out ****[my projects](#projects)**** below.
 If you want to know more about the rest of my life, feel free to [visit my website](https://www.jemoka.com/)!